Business enables evolution, investors enable business

 Evolution is at its best when it is beneficial to both the organism and its surrounding environment.

-We believe strongly in business models as tools for progressing evolution.
 For evolution to be most beneficial it must sustain the organism and its environment.
-That’s why we are passionate about businesses contributing to the benefit of people and the natural surroundings they depend on.
+That’s why we’re passionate about businesses contributing to the benefit of people and the natural surroundings they depend on.
 Much environmental destruction has occurred at the hand of capitalism, it must be stopped and reversed at pace.

 A partnership of 240 institutions working with the UN Environment to address the most pressing environmental issues facing the world today.
 The group works to understand known and emerging issues, why they matter, and how to overcome them as relevant to banking, insurance, and investment decision making and market practice.

-In this case study ESG analysis uncovers critical concerns that forced us to exit a position we had held for some time.
+Facebook – ESG analysis uncovered critical social issues inherent in social media and failures by management of Facebook that forced us to exit a position we had held for some time.

+Blue Oceans not only invests in companies with sound sustainable policies but actively imposes them on the management of our own business.
 In managing internal ESG issues, we follow the standards as set out in the ESG Reporting Guidelines for Australian Companies as set by the Financial Services Council.
-To view a copy of our ESG Policy for Blue Oceans Management click here.
+View a copy of our ESG Policy for Blue Oceans Management.